MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/beef-stroganoff.md

 13. Serve.

 ### Optional:
-  - opt: garnish with a generous amount of black pepper, additional sour cream, and parsley.
+  - Garnish with a generous amount of black pepper, additional sour cream, and parsley.